 "Off the beaten track trips appeal to me.
 Loved the impressive views all the way along.
 Bivying out.
 Accessing an area that few people get to see.
 Being away from crowded tracks.
 Oh...and the tomato relish :0)))) I'm delighted to have had an enjoyable trip in and out of this hidden gem."

-Clients are to have experience moving through rough terrain (eg tussock, river beds, boulders, scree) and to demonstrate good balance and footwork.
-Also experience carrying full packs, overnight camping and long hiking days is preferred.
+Clients are to have experience moving through rough terrain (eg tussock, river beds, boulders, scree), some scrambling and demonstrate good balance and footwork.
+Also experience with crampons and ice axes, carrying full packs, overnight camping and long hiking days is preferred.

 Your guide can meet you at our office in Wanaka or your accommodation in Queenstown.
 After a gear check we travel the scenic Milford Road to the historic NZAC Homer Hut.
 The drive is always tinged with excitement as the mountains grow in steepness and scale until the summits are only visible through the sunroof.
 Have a warm-up hike to Lake Marian or Homer Saddle to look down on the precipitous Cleddau Valley and the ant-like tour buses heading to Milford Sound.